Fhilb/DW3000_Arduino/README.md

 ### readInit()
 readInit() uses the same registers that init() wrote to, but outputs its data.
 This is to manually check if anything isn't configured as it is supposed to and will *hopefully* be removed in future versions.

-## Installation
-Just download the zip, extract it in your Arduino's "library" folder, implement it with the "#include <DW3000.h>" tag and create an instance of the library outside your setup() method with the following code: "DW3000 dw3000;" or "DW3000 dw3000(23)" to use it with an anchor id (in this case 23 as id).
-Now you can use the object dw3000 to call methods, e.g. dw3000.init(); and so on.
-Have fun!

 ## Examples
 Soon to come :)